HMAC()

 algorithm

-The algorithm to use for hashing your input.
-The following values are supported:
+The algorithm to use for hashing your input, default is The available algorithms (depending on your JVM) are

 encoding